gvwilson/sdxpy/src/test/index.md

 %]

-We can assign the function to another variable and then call the function by referencing that variable:
+We can assign the function to another variable to create an [%g alias "alias" %] for the function and then call the function by referencing that second variable:
 {: .continue}

 [% inc file="func_obj.py" keep="alias" %]